-Stories can be plot driven or character driven, so which is the best formula to use when writing a story?
+Stories can be plot-driven or character-driven, so which is the best formula to use when writing a story?
 Knowing a little about both methods should help in making a decision.

 Plot Driven Story

-The plot also provides reasons and explanations for the occurrences in the story, as well as offers conflict and obstacles that the protagonist must overcome to hopefully create growth.
-These elements create a connection with the reader.
-It entices the reader to keep turning the pages.
-Without a plot it is difficult to create growth and movement for the protagonist.
+Without a plot, it is difficult to create growth and movement for the protagonist.
 It might be comparable to looking at a still photo.
-It might be a beautiful photo and may even conjure up emotions in the viewer, but how long do you think it would hold a reader’s attention?
+It might be a beautiful photo and may even evoke emotions in the viewer, but how long do you think it would hold a reader’s attention?

 Along with this, the plot molds the protagonist.
 It causes growth and movement in the character.
 Assume you have a timid woman who through circumstances, the plot, transforms into a brave, strong, forceful hero.
 Where would the story be without the events that lead this timid woman to move past herself and into a new existence?